PreCySec/DocSlayer/README.md

 The main goal of the tool is to automate static analysis as much as possible.
 It currently supports OLE, OOXML, RTF and PDF files.

-DocSlayer source code is directly based on the tool Maldo-Parser: https://github.com/DanielBres/MalDocs-Parser/tree/main/Linux
+DocSlayer source code is directly based on the tool Maldoc-Parser: https://github.com/DanielBres/MalDocs-Parser/tree/main/Linux

 ### Usage: (windows/Linux)